urbit/docs/docs/user/basic.md

 This pulls a bunch of examples from `~wactex-ribmex`'s `%examples` desk and puts them in our `%examples` desk.
 A desk is a branch (in the git branch sense) of our filesystem.
+If you want to inspect these files in Unix you'll need to mount the `%examples`
+desk:

+    ~fintud-macrep:dojo> |mount /=examples= %examples

+This should result in a `/examples` folder inside your pier.

 You can, of course, merge the examples into your `%home` (default) desk if you wish.
 Merging into a new desk creates it,